ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 # Tutorial

-This tutorial has 5 parts
+This tutorial has 6 parts
 1) The configuration from Appdaemon
 2) The configuration from NGINX as server before Appdaemon and Homeassistant
 3) The configuration from Amazon developer (the skill)
 4) Adding intents to the skill
 5) Addings Intent apps to Appdaemon
+6) Usage and tips

 To use and configure this app i expect people to have the following:
 1) Appdaemon working and configured for normal use